shashikirankulkarni/react-marathon/Day_02/assignment_02.md

 - HTTPS Support
 - Tree Shaking - Remove Unused Code
 - Different Dev and Production bundle
+##
 - npx parcel build index.html - Creates Production Build
 - main: in package.json is the entry point to the app
+- Browserslist: browserslist is a configuration file that determines which browsers your project should support.